 In this blog, you’ll find me.
 Great things, bad things, mistakes, tips, suggestions, and whatever else I can think of both in life, and in crafting.

-Shawna is the maker behind Double Knotted Crochet.
-Visit her on Instagram for crochet inspiration by clicking HERE!
+Jessica is the maker behind Nice and Knotty.
+Visit her on Instagram for crochet inspiration, or on Facebook!

 My name is Abby, and I’ve been crocheting since about 2012.
 My mother was crocheting dishcloths for gifts that Christmas, and she taught me how to single crochet so I could help her finish.
 She unknowingly created an addiction and I haven’t stopped since!
 I love color, and texture, and finding new ways to play around with yarn.
 Crochet has given me an outlet for creativity I never thought I had, and has also shown me a wonderful world filled with friends.

 Abby is the maker behind A Stitch Shy of Normal.
-Visit her on Instagram for crochet inspiration by clicking HERE!
-Or check out her blog by clicking here, where she says free crochet patterns & yarn reviews.
+Visit her on Instagram for crochet inspiration!
+Or check out her blog, where she says free crochet patterns & yarn reviews.

 EyeLoveKnots was named in honor of some family members of mine that are affected by Retinoblastoma, cancer of one or both eyes, and often first occurs in young children.
 There are approximately 350 new diagnosed cases per year in the US and affect about one in every 15,000 births.
 Although children may be born with retinoblastoma, it is rarely diagnosed at birth.
 As a rapidly growing cancer, studies of the bones, bone marrow and spinal fluid are also performed upon discovery.
 If the tumor is contained within the eye, more than 95% of patients can be cured.
 For those children with tumors in both eyes, close to 70-80% of the eyes can be saved, although many of them need radiation therapy, or possibly even chemotherapy.